matiwinnetou/spring-soy-view/README.md

 </bean>
 ```

 * cacheControl - indicates how long the resource should not expire after it has been compiled.
-This parameter is only useful if debugOn is false
+This parameter is only useful if hotReloadMode is false
 * expireHeaders - similar to cache control but for HTML 1.0
 * outputProcessors - a list of processors that should be applied after js compilation takes place.
 Out of the box three implementations are provided: __GoogleClosureOutputProcessor__, __YahooOutputProcessor__ and __PrependAppendOutputProcessor__, which allows to append and prepend an arbitrary JavaScript code, which could be useful if one uses __requirejs__.
 * authManager - an implementation that allows to specify a list of allowedTemplates to be compiled, this is a security measure so that only certain templates are allowed to be compiled to JavaScript.